sunshine055/reduce_disinformation/README.md

   iii.
 The excuse: Disinformation campaign is hard to define.
 There is a fine line between stating and mis-stating a point of information is "disinformation".
 There is a real risk of discouraging legitimate discussion about hard-to-parse points of science and issues.

   Rebuttal
-1. Spreaders of disinformation
+5. Spreaders of disinformation
     a) Summary
         Elected and appointed officials
         Behind-the-scenes groups: Industry associations, lobbying groups, advocacy groups News and Opinion Providers
     b) Accumulated raw articles, reports, links.
-1. Providers of platforms for disinformation
+6. Providers of platforms for disinformation
     a) Summary
     b) Accumulated raw articles, reports, links.
-1. Financial supporters, both direct and indirect, of disinformation
+7. Financial supporters, both direct and indirect, of disinformation
     a) notes
     b) Accumulated raw articles, reports, links.
-1. Additional raw links and research
+8. Additional raw links and research
-2. Methods for Reducing the flow of finance from financial supporters of disinformation to platformers and spreaders.
+9. Methods for Reducing the flow of finance from financial supporters of disinformation to platformers and spreaders.
-3. An Example
+10. An Example
-4. Saved information on how to edit this page.

 --------------------------------------
 1. Introduction